bythew3i/WeChat-JumpGame-hack-iPhone/README.md

 from PIL import Image, ImageDraw from math import sqrt

-PLAYERCOLOR = (56, 59, 102) # player standard color
+PLAYERCOLOR = (56, 59, 102) # player reference color
-PCOLORAPPR = 5 # max color approximation
+PCOLORAPPR = 5 # player color approximation (tryin to find the pixel whose color distance with PLAYERCOLR is less than this value)
-BCOLORDIFF = 30 # min border color difference
+BCOLORDIFF = 30 # board color difference (compare with background color, if greater than this value, we consider it is from board)
-BCOLORAPPR = 5
+BCOLORAPPR = 5 # board color approximation (After find topmost board pixel use this to find the rightmost pixel with the colorDistance < this value)

 def aimTarget(im, tx, ty, color=33):
 	imw = im.size[0] # width